HarrisonLL/Data_Structure/README.md

 # Data_Structure
-This is one data structure course(CS225) taken at UIUC in fall 2018.
+This is a very well-designed data structure course(CS225) taken at UIUC in fall 2018.
 This folder includes all programming assignments of this course, the ideas of which might be useful for future use.

 The first two contains basic usage of cpp: copy, destroy constructors.